b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 The `OpenAI-API/` directory contains the files used to manage the scoping review workflow using OpenAI's API.

 The general workflow is to:
-1. Generate jsonl files where each line is an individual request to the API.
+1. Generate a jsonl file, where each line is an individual request to the API.
-2. Upload these files to OpenAI.
-Run them as batch jobs.
+2. Upload the file to OpenAI as batch job.
+3. Run the batch.
-3. Check for completion/errors.
+4. Check for completion/errors.
-4. Download output or error logs.
+5. Download output or error logs.

-There is an limit to how many tokens you can have enqueued for jobs in the batch system, which varies by date, model and user access-tier.
+There is an limit to how many tokens you can have enqueued for jobs in the batch system which varies by user access-tier (among other factors).
 If you have large jobs, you will need to create batch files with fewer jobs.
-If you have a jobs that by themselves exceed the enqueued token limit (the batch error log will inform you of this), collect these jobs into a separate file and submit them to the synchronous pathway (see below).
+If you have jobs that by themselves exceed the enqueued token limit, collect these jobs into a separate file and submit them to the synchronous pathway (see below).
 Alternately, you can submit all jobs to the synchronous API, but I *think* at the time it was slower and cost more--ymmv.
+The batch file error logs will let you know if a batch failed due to the batch having exceeded the enqueued token limit.

 There are several utilities here for turning raw data or the output from a previous pipeline stage into a batch job for a downstream pipeline stage.
 ```
 title-abstract-screening ---------> -----+-----> full-text-screening ----+--> categorization
                                          |                               |